feature-image

 ADVERTISEMENT

 “There is zero marketing for this (doubles).
 Zero marketing,” Betton stated.
-“They’re obsessed with, whenever Carlos Alcaraz and Jannik Sinner cross each other in a corridor, they’ll stick a camera there and go ‘two legends meet’.
+“They’re obsessed with, whenever Carlos Alcaraz and Jannik Sinner cross each other in a corridor, they’ll stick a camera there and go ‘two legends meet.’
 This happens every week; there is no reason for you to get it on camera all the time.
 It’s pathetic.”

-The ATP really views the Sinner-Alcaraz rivalry as something special.
-Their matchups in 2025, with three big finals, really drew in casual fans and marked an important statistical milestone, shining a light on one of the youngest rivalries for the No. 1 spot we’ve seen in decades.
-This method seems to focus on raking in profits, trying to capture as much attention and viewership as it can.
-Betton points out that this commercial success comes with some drawbacks.
+Their matchups in 2025, with three big finals, drew in casual fans and marked an important statistical milestone, highlighting one of the youngest rivalries for the No. 1 spot we’ve seen in decades.
+This method appears to focus on generating profits, aiming to capture as much attention and viewership as possible.

 Putting all the attention on just a couple of players might end up overshadowing the other hundred-plus singles players and the entire doubles scene.
-This could really impact the sport’s long-term health and diversity.
+This could impact the sport’s long-term health and diversity.

 ADVERTISEMENT